Biochao/PokemonTwitterFrameBot/README.md

 The bot will use the season number and episode number you set provided your episode folders are named like this: "s1e1sub" This can be changed by editing the sub_frames variable.

-If you want to have subtitles in the post set the folder where your srt files are with source_dir and the episode_name variable being the srt filename without the extension for the episode.
+If you want to have subtitles in the post set the folder where your srt files are, if the filenames are formated like this "1x01" they will be set automatically by the season and episode number variables.

 Execute the Python file